Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ### Q: Can some teams use it for free while others use a commercial license?

 **A:** No. Organizational use requires a commercial license.
-Free use is limited to personal use and non-commercial academic research.
+Free use is limited to non-commercial academic research at qualifying tax-exempt institutions.

 ---